 - Drain the pasta and shrimp and set aside.

-- Add milks, salt, white pepper and dry mustard to pot and stir to combine.
+- Add milk, salt, white pepper and dry mustard to and stir to combine.

-- Raise heat to medium-high and continue whisking until mixture just begins to bubble and sauce has thickened.
+- Raise heat to medium-high and continue whisking until the mixture just begins to bubble and sauce has thickened.
+Remove from heat.

 - Add cheeses to the pot and stir until melted.

-- Add pasta and shrimp to pot and stir to thoroughly coat with cheese.
+- Add pasta and shrimp to and stir to thoroughly coat with cheese.